In the big picture, luck, tax cuts tell true deficit story

 They say it's only when the tide goes out you discover who's been swimming naked.
-It's the same when you calculate the "structural" budget balance.
-And we've just learnt that though Wayne Swan's cossie has slipped revealingly, Peter Costello was completely starkers.

 This week both the new Parliamentary Budget Office and Treasury published estimates of the federal budget's structural balance from the start of the noughties to 2016-17, in the office's case.
 The figures used were actual outcomes up to 2011-12 and then the forecasts and projections contained in last week's budget.
 The two agencies' conclusions are very similar.